 John Reid, recounting the reminiscences of Bill Jamerson, who fondly remembers the harvest time back in his memories.
 It seems that the tranquil times have come to an end as the Democrat party drums any mention of God out of the platform, while blatantly p. . .

-Father's Day is a time we honor our human fathers, but a time is coming, after the day of the Lord, when our ultimate Father in heaven will be honored for all eternity!
+Father's Day is a time we honor our human fathers, but a time is coming when our ultimate Father in heaven will be honored for eternity.

-Paul refers to the church as "the Israel of God."
-Why?
-Why not "the Judah of God," or "the Ephraim of God" or "the Galilee of God?"
-Why did God not inspire Paul to call the church by Israel's original name, Jacob—"the Jacob of God?"
-Charles Whitaker explains.
+Paul refers to the church as 'the Israel of God.'
+Why not 'the Judah of God'?
+Why did God not inspire Paul to call the church "the Jacob of God"?

 God's people are like a musical ensemble, each having unique pitches and timbre.
 As we yield to our Conductor, we also blend with one another, creating harmony.